Chart Color Schemes

 Employment conditions in Chermside remain below the national average according to AreaSearch analysis

-Chermside has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 6.5% in the past year, with an estimated employment growth of 12.0%.
+Chermside has a well-educated workforce.
+Essential services sectors are well represented there.
+The unemployment rate was 6.5% in the past year.

 Frequently Asked Questions - Employment